Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'

-• The maximum days under water over 5 years of NASDAQ 100 Low Volatility Sub-strategy is 273 days, which is smaller, thus better compared to the benchmark QQQ (493 days) in the same period.
+• The maximum days under water over 5 years of NASDAQ 100 Low Volatility Sub-strategy is 273 days, which is lower, thus better compared to the benchmark QQQ (493 days) in the same period.

 AveDuration: